Chart Color Schemes

 Secret Harbour performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

 The area's university qualification rate is 17.5%, significantly lower than Australia's average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common, at 12.9%, followed by postgraduate qualifications (2.6%) and graduate diplomas (2.0%).
-Vocational credentials are prominent among residents aged 15+, with 46.3% holding such qualifications - advanced diplomas comprise 12.7% and certificates make up 33.6%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 12.9%, followed by postgraduate qualifications (2.6%) and graduate diplomas (2.0%).
+Vocational credentials are prevalent, with 46.3% of residents aged 15+ holding such qualifications - advanced diplomas account for 12.7% and certificates for 33.6%.

 Frequently Asked Questions - Education